akl5/PackTrack/app/src/pages/README.md

 6_Company_Representative.py
 Page written in python that displays the dashboard of the representative of a company that provides co-op positions.

-1_About.py
+7_System_Admin.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that displays the dashboard of a system administrator of the app.

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack